This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Overcrowding: Cook the potstickers several at a time leaving them enough room to move around and expand a bit.
 Overcrowding of the potstickers will not evenly cook them through.

-- Protein: Ground pork, turkey, shrimp, crab or even salmon will work for these potstickers.
-Just depends on your preference.
+- Switch Up Protein: Ground pork, turkey, shrimp, crab or even salmon will work for these potstickers.
+Switch it up and use your favorite proteins, or make them vegetarian by leaving out the meat!

-- Vegetables: Add in water chestnuts, mushrooms, bell peppers or broccoli chopped up for a more crunchy texture.
+- Other Vegetables to Add: Add in water chestnuts, mushrooms, bell peppers or broccoli chopped up for a super yummy crunchy texture.

-- Dumpling wrappers: Instead of the dumpling wrappers you can use homemade wrappers or even wonton wrappers.
+- Dumpling Wrappers: Instead of dumpling wrappers you can use homemade wrappers or even wonton wrappers.

 - In a medium bowl combine ground chicken, carrots, green cabbage, garlic, green onions, hoisin sauce, sesame oil and egg.
 Mix until incorporated.
 Heat the vegetable oil to medium in a large saucepan.